maniaclab/snowmass-connect-docs/docs/index.md

 The purpose of this site is to facilitate researchers in the use of the Snowmass21 Connect service in support of the [Snowmass21 effort](https://snowmass21.org/).
 As a user you have access to the following services:

-* A gateway to the Open Science Grid.
+* A gateway to the Open Science Grid (OSG) (https://opensciencegrid.org/).
 You can submit jobs to the OSG in order to run and scale computational workflows acroos the nationally distributed High ThroughPut Computing resource.
 * Access to storage.
-You can stage input files and collect output from your jobs
+You can stage input files and collect output from your jobs.
-* An environment for the development of Open Science Grid (OSG) (https://opensciencegrid.org/) appropriate workflows
+* An environment for the development of OSG appropriate workflows.
 * Access to installed software and the means to make them available on the grid.
 * A local computing platform for non-grid interactive jobs to either test code or analyse data.

 ## [Access the Connect node](accounting.md)